MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 Optionally, consider configuring the following:

 - Usage logging so that you can monitor how your organization is using the protection service.
 You can do this step now, or later.
-For more information, see [Logging and analyzing usage of the Azure Rights Management service](./log-analyze-usage.md).
+For more information, see [Logging and analyzing the protection usage from Azure Information Protection](./log-analyze-usage.md).

 ### Step 5: Configure your Azure Information Protection policy, applications, and services for data protection